 In 1956 the College was relocated in Winston-Salem, where the medical school had located five years earlier.
 Between 1952 and 1956 the first 14 buildings were erected, in Georgian style architecture, on the new Winston-Salem campus.
 In 1956 the College moved all operations, leaving the 122-year-old campus in the town of Wake Forest to the Southeastern Baptist Theological Seminary.

 The decade that followed was the College’s most expansive, and in 1967 its augmented character was recognized by the change in name to Wake Forest University.
 The College, School of Law, Schools of Business, Divinity School, and the Arts and Sciences programs of the Graduate School of Arts and Sciences are located on the Reynolda Campus in northwest Winston-Salem.
-The School of Medicine and the biomedical science graduate programs of the Graduate School of Arts and Sciences are located approximately four miles away on what is known as the Bowman Gray Campus.
+The Biomedical Science graduate programs of the Graduate School of Arts and Sciences are located approximately four miles away on the School of Medicine Campus, historically called Bowman Gray.